joegroner/demorobot/README.md

 The Demo Monkey icon was created by Lora Tomova

 ## Contact ###
-For any questions you can contact [Severin Neumann](https://github.com/svrnm)
+For any questions you can contact [Joe Groner](https://github.com/joegroner)